|

 Within a trace processing graph, each component has a unique

 name.
-This is not the name of its component class, but an
+This isn’t the name of its component class, but an

 instance name.
-If human is a component class name, than Nancy
+If human is a component class name, then Nancy

 and John could be component names.